Components of IOT and relation with Cloud Computing

 Legal issues with Int involves cross border data flow, data retention and destruction policies etc.

-In the should be expanded and implemented to even developing and under developed countries instead of focusing only on developed countries.
+It should be expanded and implemented to even developing and under developed countries instead of focusing only on developed countries.